Updated: 8/19/2018 | August 19th, 2018

 It might seem like a barren desert isn’t the place to enjoy by yourself, but I have found it to be quite the opposite.
 That kind of space to think and feel can really be incredible for personal development.
 Plus, in Namibia, it’s warm and dry, so the sky is absolutely incredible for stargazing.

 Climbing up and around Dune 45 at sunrise was a beautiful experience for me.
 After everyone else descended, I stayed up top to explore a bit more — and I had the whole view to myself.
 Can you imagine sitting in one of nature’s biggest sandboxes and having it feel like it’s all yours?
 My inner six-year-old rejoiced.

 You can also join a tour or safari and meet plenty of other solo travelers.
-It’s what I did, and what Matt did too when visiting the area.
+It’s what I did, and I loved it!